Apfel/apfel.github.io/index.md

 #### If you want to get in touch, contact me on **[Twitter](https://twitter.com/YaBoiApfel/)**.

 <br><br><br><br><br><br><br><br><br><br>

-Here's a quick little **uwu** for you all who've been scrolling far enough.

 In addition to that, here's a small demo of a WebAssembly module, written in Go, running on GitHub's Pages platform. <br>
 It shows the current time ~~most likely in CEST~~.